achertovsky/yii2-bluesnap/readme.md

             'clientSideEncryptionKey' => 'fillme',
             'username' => 'fillme',
             'password' => 'fillme',
-            'antiFraudSalt' => 'some word/phrase/anything that u want to use. it gonna be used to generate antifraud token. make sure only u and trusted people know it :)',
             // OR
             // code below is instruction how to fill 'authToken' field.
 Refer https://developers.bluesnap.com/docs/authentication
             // (module gonna do same if u provide username and pwd instead)
             // $encodedString = 'Basic '.base64_encode('username:password');
             // 'authToken' => $encodedString;
+            'antiFraudSalt' => 'some word/phrase/anything that u want to use. it gonna be used to generate antifraud token. make sure only u and trusted people know it :)', 'sellerId' => 'fillme',
         ],
     ],
     'components' => [